stevenrskelton/stevenrskelton.github.io/_posts/2014-02-09-sortable-table-with-polymer-web-components.md

 </template>
 ```

 The actual row sorting will be performed using a Polymer Filter applied to the row template data.
-For an introduction on Polymer Filters, I have written an article: {% post_link 2014-02-06-polymer-data-binding-filters %}.
+For an introduction on Polymer Filters, I have written an article: [Polymer Data Binding Filters]({% post_url 2014-02-06-polymer-data-binding-filters %}).

 ```js
 PolymerExpressions.prototype.sortByKey = function(array, key, desc) {